raspberrypilearning/grow-a-tree/en/step_3.md

 ## Challenge

-Currently, when the Tree sprits reaches the edge of the stage is stops growing.
+Currently, when the Tree sprite reaches the edge of the stage area is stops growing.

 --- task ---
-+ Add some code to make something more interesting happen.
++ Add a new block of code to make something more interesting happen.

+What about the tree produces an apple?
 --- /task ---

-Currently, when the player stays still the treee grows.
+Currently, when the player stays still the tree grows.
 --- task ---
-Try changing the code so that something different happens when you stay still.
+Try adding a new block of code to make something additional happens when you stay still.

+What about some words of encouragment?
 --- /task ---